polar-app/polar-app/packages-isolated/website/content/docs/faq.md

 ### Can I export my data?

 Yes, you can export all your highlights and annotations in one click or each file from your library.You can also export your flashcards as a deck to Anki.
-Finally, we provide a snapshot feature where you can create a manual copy of your entire Polar content (available to all Plus and Pro uses)
+Finally, we provide a snapshot feature where you can create a manual copy of your entire Polar content as a JSON file.

 ### How do I export my flashcards to Anki?